yw1055/Planning-of-Robot/README.md

 # Sampling-based planning with anytime weighted search
-  ## A method is proposed to solve high dimensional motion planning
+  ## A method is proposed to solve high dimensional motion planning problems
   ##